 The first meeting was held on July 21, 2023.
-There were a total of sixteen Study Group meetings in 2023 the last one being held on December 15, 2023.
+There were a total of sixteen Study Group meetings in 2023.
+So far in 2024 11 meetings have been held.
 The first through third meetings covered the rules and guidelines of the Study Group including the confidentiality of the FAA and Flight School participants, procedure for updates and communication to the public and elected officials, identifying and defining the problem and the drivers that are the cause of the problem.
-The fourth through sixteenth meetings focused on identifying mitigation strategies, data and information needed, and feedback from members and technical experts on the viability of potential strategies.
+The fourth through 27th meetings focused on identifying mitigation strategies, data and information needed, and feedback from members and technical experts on the viability of potential strategies.